 - Vehicles are not permitted past the Visitor Center and parking area, with the exception of vehicles with handicapped tags visiting the D-Pool fishing platform (two parking spaces are provided)

 - Open fires are prohibited at all times.

 - The consumption of alcohol on refuge property is prohibited.

 Several activities require Special Use Permits at Back Bay NWR.
-Commercial activities, such as commercial photography, filming and kayak tour operation, are permitted by Special Use Permit and when in line with U.S. Fish and Wildlife Service policy.
+Commercial activities, such as commercial photography, commercial filming and kayak tour operation, are permitted by Special Use Permit and when in line with U.S. Fish and Wildlife Service policy.
 Special tram tours, weddings and conservation-related special events are permitted on a case-by-case basis.
 Fees for these activities are as follows: